fronto/reading_guide/README.md

 * Learn to use your IDE effectively.
 Learn the keyboard shortcuts.
 Intellij Idea has a plugin called KeyPromoter which prompts you with the keyboard shortcut every-time you use the mouse.
 I do not know if it will work with PyCharm.

 * Master Test Driven Development.
-Know the difference between a unit test, an integration test and an automated acceptance test.
-Know the pyramid or ice berg model => lots of fast running unit tests close to the code, compared to a few slow running end-to-end tests that test the application as a whole.
-Get into the red-green-refactor flow.
-Understand how continuous integration and test-automation minimize the number of bugs in software.
-Understand that TDD is as much about design as it is about testing.
-Testable code tends to be well designed code.
+  * Know the difference between a unit test, an integration test and an automated acceptance test.
+  * Know the pyramid or ice berg model => lots of fast running unit tests close to the code, compared to a few slow running end-to-end tests that test the application as a whole.
+  * Get into the red-green-refactor flow.
+  * Understand how continuous integration and test-automation minimize the number of bugs in software.i
+  * Understand that TDD is as much about design as it is about testing.
+  * Testable code tends to be well designed code.

     TDD books: